learnbyexample/cli-computing/cli_computing.md

 $ ls -q | wc -l
 3

-# report size of files/folders in human readable format
+# report the size of files/folders in human readable format
 # and then sort them based on human readable sizes in ascending order
 $ du -sh * | sort -h
 8.0K    todos